-Tiki Dog Food receives the Advisor’s top rating of 5 stars.
+Tiki Dog Aloha Petites canned dog food receives the Advisor’s top rating of 5 stars.

-Tiki North Shore Luau Wild Salmon Dog Food was selected to represent the others in the line for this review.
+Tiki Dog Aloha Petites Chicken and Duck Maui was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content